Preventing pressure oscillations does not fix local linear stability issues of entropy-based split-form high-order schemes: On local linear stability of EC schemes with the PEP property

+The resulting discrete $l^\infty$ error of the perturbations in the conserved variables is visualized in Figure~\ref{fig:Euler-fluctuations}.
 Clearly, the fluctuations grow exponentially with a rate perfectly matching that of the real part of the eigenvalue.
 The simulation terminates at $t \approx 4.6$ because of negative densities for the case without surface dissipation and at $t \approx 9$ if the HLL flux is used.
 Clearly, the dissipative HLL flux reduces the growth of the fluctuations but only quantitatively, not qualitatively.
 Surface dissipation can not guarantee to control errors stemming from badly discretized split-form volume integrals.
 Consequently, in this case, the error still spuriously grows exponentially in time and finally results in unphysical solutions, which underlines the local stability issues of the Shima \etal flux and hence confirms the statement in \cite{gassner2020stability}, that many split-form discretizations have these problems.

+We also considered a random perturbation of the initial condition, where each conserved variable is perturbed randomly at each point with a uniform distribution that is symmetric around zero.
+Such an approach is also used to estimate the Lyapunov exponent of a dynamical system \cite{vasil2016validated}.
+The resulting errors of the fluctuation simulation are visualized in Figure~\ref{fig:Euler-fluctuations-random}.
+Without adding dissipation, the error grows approximately exponentially with a rate governed by the maximal real eigenvalue.
+When surface dissipation in form of an HLL flux is added, the perturbation grows slowly at first but shows the same exponential growth governed by the largest real eigenvalue later.